-grow slowly and can be harvested when required directly from the soil, pulling them out in small bunches to be cooked and eaten right away.
+grow slowly and can be harvested when required directly from the soil, pulling them out in clusters to be cooked and eaten right away.

 You will not find sweeter carrots than those grown organically in your own garden, they are are a great source of dietary fibre and micronutrients.

 I have grown carrots for many years in my garden without significant pest problems.